-- IFRS 1 First-time Adoption of International Financial Reporting Standards Subsidiary as a First-time Adopter; - IFRS 9 Financial Instruments Fees in the '10 percent' Test for Derecognition of Financial Liabilities: - IAS 41 Agriculture Taxation in Fair Value Measurements; and - Illustrative Examples accompanying IFRS 16 Leases Lease Incentives.
+- IFRS 1 First-time Adoption of International Financial Reporting Standards Subsidiary as a First-time Adopter; - IFRS 9 Financial Instruments Fees in the '10 per cent' Test for Derecognition of Financial Liabilities: - IAS 41 Agriculture Taxation in Fair Value Measurements; and - Illustrative Examples accompanying IFRS 16 Leases Lease Incentives.

 These improvements are effective for reporting periods beginning on or after 1 January 2022, with early application permitted.
-The Group will not be affected by these amendments on the date of initial application.
+The Group is not expected to be affected by these amendments on the date of initial application.